thevladbog/quokkaq-go-backend/README.md

 This project is proprietary software. **All rights reserved.**

 The source code is made available for viewing and evaluation purposes only.
 Any use, modification, or distribution requires explicit written permission from the copyright holder.
 See the [LICENSE](LICENSE) file for complete terms.

-For licensing inquiries, please contact the project maintainers.

 ---